walaj/svaba/README.md

 svaba run --help
 ```

-SvAbA uses the [SeqLib][seqlib] API for BAM access, BWA-MEM alignments, interval trees and operations,
+SvABA uses the [SeqLib][seqlib] API for BAM access, BWA-MEM alignments, interval trees and operations,
 and several other auxillary operations.

 Description
 -----------

-SvAbA is a method for detecting structural variants in sequencing data using genome-wide local assembly.
+SvABA is a method for detecting structural variants in sequencing data using genome-wide local assembly.
 Under the hood,
-SvAbA uses a custom implementation of SGA (String Graph Assembler) by Jared Simpson, and BWA-MEM by Heng Li.
+SvABA uses a custom implementation of SGA (String Graph Assembler) by Jared Simpson, and BWA-MEM by Heng Li.
 Contigs are assembled
 for every 25kb window (with some small overlap) for every region in the genome.
 The default is to use only clipped, discordant,
 unmapped and indel reads, although this can be customized to any set of reads at the command line using [VariantBam][vbam] rules.
 These contigs are then immediately aligned to the reference with BWA-MEM and parsed to identify variants.
 Sequencing reads are likewise
 realigned to the contigs with BWA-MEM, and variants are scored

-SvAbA is currently configured to provide indel and rearrangement calls (and anything "in between").
+SvABA is currently configured to provide indel and rearrangement calls (and anything "in between").
 It can jointly call any number of BAM/CRAM/SAM files,
 and has built-in support for case-control experiments (e.g. tumor/normal, or trios or quads).
 In case/control mode,
 any number of cases and controls (but min of 1 case) can be input, and
 will jointly assemble all sequences together.
 If both a case and control are present, variants are output separately in "somatic" and "germline" VCFs.